 Another big difference is related to the brakes.
 The Fixie model has front and rear hand brakes, while the Single-Speed model only has a coaster brake.

-The Fixie also comes in 11 colors, but it is also around $70 more expensive.
+The Fixie also comes in 11 colors, but it also costs a bit more.
 So, keep these things in mind when choosing which one to get.

 If you have the extra money to spare, we recommend getting the Harper Fixie because of the flip-flop hub and the additional brakes.